Enlightened Rogues

 Enlightened Rogues is the sixth studio album by American rock band the Allman Brothers Band.
 Produced by Tom Dowd, the album was released in February 1979 in the United States by Capricorn Records and PolyGram Records elsewhere.
 The Allman Brothers Band had broken up in 1976 following internal turmoil, amplified by escalating drug use.
 The band members splintered into different acts — among those Great Southern, Sea Level, and the Gregg Allman Band.
 Guitarist Dickey Betts approached his bandmates in 1978 with the prospects of a reunion.
 It is the first to feature guitarist Dan Toler and bassist David Goldflies.
 Living together in Sarasota, Florida, they rehearsed and wrote the material for their next album in fall 1978.

 They began recording Enlightened Rogues that December, and recording stretched into the new year.
-Sessions took place in Criteria Studios in Miami, Florida, with producer Tom Dowd, who worked on a trio of early Allman Brothers albums.
+The sessions took place at Criteria Studios in Miami, Florida, with producer Tom Dowd, who worked on a trio of early Allman Brothers albums.
 The group stayed at a home overlooking Biscayne Bay, which promoted unity within the members.
 The recording process was smooth and pleasant, with members showing courtesy to one another in comparison to ill feelings felt earlier.
 The album's title comes from a quote original guitarist Duane Allman used to describe the band: "The world is made of two great schools, enlightened rogues and religious fools."

-The album was a commercial success in the United States, peaking at #9 and earning a RIAA gold certification.
-"Crazy Love" was the group's second of three Top 40 hits, reaching #29.
+The album was a commercial success in the United States, peaking at No. 9 and earning a RIAA gold certification.
+"Crazy Love" was the group's second of three Top 40 hits, reaching No. 29.
 Despite this, Capricorn would file for bankruptcy that fall, leading the Allman Brothers to sign to Arista Records.

 Background

 Following the critical and commercial failure of their fifth studio album, Win, Lose or Draw (1975), the Allman Brothers Band continued to tour nationwide, playing 41 shows to some of the biggest crowds of their career.
 The shows were considered lackluster and the members were excessive in their drug use.
 The "breaking point" came when Gregg Allman testified in the trial of erstwhile road manager Scooter Herring.
-Bandmates considered him a "snitch," and he received death threats, leading to law-enforcement protection.
+Bandmates considered him a "snitch", and he received death threats, leading to law-enforcement protection.
 Herring was convicted on five counts of conspiracy to distribute cocaine and received a 75-year prison sentence, which were later overturned as he received a lesser sentence.
 For his part, Allman always maintained that Herring had told him to take the deal and he would take the fall for it, but nevertheless, the band refused to communicate with him.
-As a result, the band finally broke up; Leavell, Williams, and Jaimoe continued playing together in Sea Level, Betts formed Great Southern, and Allman founded the Gregg Allman Band.
+As a result, the band finally broke up in 1976; Leavell, Williams, and Jaimoe continued playing together in Sea Level, Betts formed Great Southern, and Allman founded the Gregg Allman Band.